Mustajbasic/bemu-validator/docs.md

 ### Example usage

-The example uage is provided in the [Example usage](https://github.com/Mustajbasic/bemu-validator/blob/master/docs.md#example-usage-14) of objectValidator
+The example usage (or of similar kind) is provided in the [Example usage](https://github.com/Mustajbasic/bemu-validator/blob/master/docs.md#example-usage-14) of objectValidator

 [Back to Top](https://github.com/Mustajbasic/bemu-validator/blob/master/docs.md#table-of-contents)